Banner Health

 • Sign a consent form: You may be asked to sign a form giving your provider permission to perform the procedure.
 Read the form carefully and ask your provider if anything is unclear.

 • Bowel prep: Before your colonoscopy, you’ll need to clean out (empty) your colon.
 This typically involves following a clear liquid diet, taking laxatives or other bowel preparation medications and ensuring your colon is thoroughly cleansed before the procedure.
-Your health care provider will give you specific instructions, but reading this article about tips on making your colonoscopy prep smooth may help
+Your health care provider will give you specific instructions, but reading this article about tips on making your colonoscopy prep smooth may help.
+Proper bowel prep is one of the most important parts of a successful colonoscopy.
+If the colon is not fully cleaned, the procedure may need to be repeated.

 • Adjust medications: Your provider may ask you to temporarily stop certain medications or adjust your dosage, especially blood thinners, to reduce the risk of bleeding during the procedure.
 If you have ongoing conditions such as diabetes or heart disease, your provider will give you specific instructions about your medications.